nuuuwan/news_lk3_data/README.md

 Galle, Feb 27 (Daily Mirror) - Two persons were reportedly killed in an accident on the Southern Expressway near the Kurundugahetekma Interchange, police said.

+A lorry crashed into two highway workers, resulting in their deaths after being admitted to Karapitiya Hospital.

+The deceased, aged 36 and 63, were identified as residents of Imaduwa and Dikkumbura.

 ◼️

 [Data](articles/2a200351.json)